fledge-iot/fledge/docs/securing_fledge.rst

 Fledge currently supports four roles for users:

-  - **Administrator**: a user with admin role is able to fully configure Fledge, view the data read by the Fledge instance  and also manage Fledge users
+  - **Administrator**: a user with admin role is able to fully configure Fledge, view the data read by the Fledge instance  and also manage Fledge users.

   - **Editor**: a user with this role is able to configure Fledge and view the data read by Fledge.
 The user can not manage other users or add new users.

-  - **Viewer**: a user that can only view the configuration of the Fledge instance.
+  - **Viewer**: a user that can only view the configuration of the Fledge instance and the data that has been read by Fledge.
 The user has no ability to modify the Fledge instance in any way.

   - **Data Viewer**: a user that can only view the data in Fledge and not the configuration of Fledge itself.
 The user has no ability to modify the Fledge instance in any way.

+Restrictions apply to both the API calls that can be made when authenticated as particular users and the access the user will have to the graphical user interface.
+Users will observe both menu items will be removed completely or options on certain pages will be unavailable.

 Adding Users
 ------------